OfflineIMAP/offlineimap.github.io/_doc/website-quick-start.md

 $ git commit
 {% endhighlight %}

 Then, [render it](#rendering-my-changes), check, push to your Github fork and make a pull request.
+If you don't have a public Git repository, you can send the file of your post to the maintainers.

 ### Create a documentation page